 Sustainable Local Ports Framework

-The Department of Transport has commenced implementation of the framework to improve local ports management.
+The department has commenced implementation of the framework to improve local port management.

 The framework outcomes will assist government in prioritising and directing future investment to where it is needed most.

 The framework incorporates four principles reflecting government’s role in local ports: Local economy and jobs growth, tourism and recreation, emergency response and community and cultural value.

 Local area plans will be developed for key precincts identified through the framework and guided by community and stakeholder engagement.

 Download the Sustainable Local Ports Framework [PDF 191 KB].